Mad honey: In the Hindu Kush Himalayan region

-Mad honey is produced in the foothills of the Himalayas by Himalayan giant honey bees (Apis laboriosa).
+Mad honey, known as bhir mauri ko maha in Nepal, is produced in the foothills of the Himalayas by Himalayan giant honey bees (Apis laboriosa).
 In southern Asia, Apis laboriosa nests are found mostly in the Hindu Kush Himalayan region.
 The bees produce mad honey in the spring when plants from the family Ericaceae, such as rhododendrons, are in bloom.

 Apis laboriosa nests consist of single, open combs with large bases reaching 1.5 m.
 The hives are built on tree limbs or steep, southeast or southwest-facing rocky cliffsides, at elevations of 1200-4000 m, often situated underneath overhanging ledges where they are protected from the elements.

 Honey gathering

 In central Nepal and northern India, the Gurung people have traditionally gathered the honey for centuries, scaling cliffsides to reach the hives.
 Residents collect the honey twice a year, once in late spring and once in the late fall.
 The honey hunters use rope ladders with wooden rungs to access the nests and set fires underneath to smoke out the bees.

 Apis laboriosa populations in Nepal have experienced dramatic declines due to overharvesting, hydroelectric dam and road construction, and the loss of water sources.
 Population decline is also attributed to deforestation and landslides.
 In Nepal, there has been an annual 70% decline in honeybee populations in Himalayan cliffs.
 A specialist with the International Centre for Integrated Mountain Development reported in 2022 that there had been a decrease both in the number of cliffs that host bees and in the number of colonies each cliff supports.
 Recommendations for sustainable honey harvesting include leaving half of the newly formed combs undisturbed and only harvesting portions of the combs.